Vojislav Koštunica: Prime Minister of Serbia (2004–08)

-Koštunica became prime minister in March 2004 at the head of the new minority government, albeit with the support of the Socialist Party of Serbia.
+Koštunica became prime minister in March 2004 as the head of the new minority government, albeit with the support of the Socialist Party of Serbia.

 Serbian parliamentary elections in January 2007 were inconclusive.
-On 15 May 2007 Koštunica agreed to form a fragile coalition government with Boris Tadić, with Koštunica continuing his role as Prime Minister and Tadić's party receiving 13 of 25 cabinet posts.
+On 15 May 2007, Koštunica agreed to form a fragile coalition government with Boris Tadić, with Koštunica continuing his role as Prime Minister and Tadić's party receiving 13 of 25 cabinet posts.

-On 8 March 2008, Koštunica called for new elections on 11 May after the collapse of his party's coalition with the Democratic Party over relations with the European Union and Kosovo's unilateral declaration of independence.
+On 8 March 2008, Koštunica called for new elections on 11 May, after the collapse of his party's coalition with the Democratic Party over relations with the European Union and Kosovo's unilateral declaration of independence.
 Pro-EU candidate Boris Tadić and his Democratic Party wound up winning the parliamentary elections and on July 7, a coalition between the Democrats and the Socialist Party was formed with Mirko Cvetković succeeding Koštunica as Prime Minister.

 Political positions

 Koštunica is a conservative politician with strong anti-communist views but also critical of the West, namely the United States and the European Union.
 In an interview with German weekly news magazine Der Spiegel, Koštunica stated he is "fairly close to de Gaulle", in his views.